guyllaumedemers/CMake-Introduction-to-basics/README.md

 #### Building Library types

-Make sure to visit the following [link](https://github.com/guyllaumedemers/MSVC-Building-a-library/tree/master) for more information on library types.

 ##### Static library

 **Reminder** : "A static library or statically-linked library is a set of routines, external functions and variables which are resolved in a caller at compile-time and copied into a target application by a compiler, linker, or binder, producing an object file and a stand-alone executable."